2.17. Variant¶

-Variant is a nameless type which provides support for values that can be one of a number of named cases, possibly each with different values and types:
+Variants are nameless types which provide support for values that can be one of a number of named cases, possibly each with different values and types:

 var t : variant<i_value:uint;f_value:float>

-There is shorthand type alias syntax to define a variant:
+There is a shorthand type alias syntax to define a variant:

 variant U_F